Edgemont, South Dakota

 Edgemont is a city in Fall River County, South Dakota, United States.
 The population was 725 at the 2020 census.
 The city lies on the far southern edge of the Black Hills in southwestern South Dakota.

 Edgemont is a crew change point for BNSF freight trains in the Gillette, Wyoming-Alliance, Nebraska division.
+Nearly 50 pool crews were operating out of the town in early 2023.

 History

 Edgemont had its start in 1890 with the building of the Burlington Railroad through that territory.

 In 2012, the White Draw Fire burned eight miles northeast of Edgemont.
 On July 1, 2012, an airplane fighting the fire crashed near town, killing four military personnel and injuring two.

 On the morning of January 17, 2017, a BNSF Railway westbound train struck and killed two roadway workers, including the watchman/lookout.
 The accident occurred at milepost 477, on the Black Hills subdivision, in Edgemont.